 Setting these retry counts to a value below the default setting could result in degradation of the unrecovered error rate.
-For example, suppose the read/write recovery page has the RC bit = 0, the read retry count set to 4, and the recovery time limit set to 450.
-A 4-block read command can take up to 371ms recovery time for each block and a maximum of 450ms recovery for all four blocks.
-If either of these limits is reached and a block has not yet been recovered, the command will end with Check Condition status and an unrecoverable read error will be reported.
+For example, suppose the read/write recovery page has the RC bit = 0 and if the read retry count is set to 5, this means ~ 25% of error recovery will be executed which consumes 621.62 ms (please refer to the table above).
+If the limit is reached and a LBA has not yet been recovered (i.e. requires retries beyond 621.62 ms), the command will end with Check Condition status report and unrecoverable read error will be reported.

-8.3 SAS system errors
+9.3 SAS SYSTEM ERRORS